 The following are some items you can consider including in the package.

 - An information packet: This can include things like your contact info, a copy of the lease agreement, and relevant information regarding the property.
+If you want to discover if is better to stage or leave your home empty, you need the best experts in the field.

 - A book of coupons: To ease the financial blow of moving, consider giving your new tenants a coupon book.
 Usually, some businesses may be more than willing to give you one in the hopes that your new tenant will become a loyal customer.
 So, start asking around and see what deals you can find.